About Gift Muzadzi - Pindula, Local Knowledge

 |−

-Muzadzi made his Darryn T debut in 1992, the same year he made it onto the soccer star of the year calendar before club owner [[Wieslaw Grabowski]] took him to Lech Poznan.
-The goalkeeper would return to [[Zimbabwe]] to star for the country at the All Africa Games, later on joining [[Dynamos Football Club]], with whom he won the league title and reached the CAF Champions League final in 1998
+Muzadzi made his Darryn T debut in 1992, the same year he made it onto the soccer star of the year calendar before club owner [[Wieslaw Grabowski]] took him to Lech Poznan

 |+